Noncommutative geometry of rational elliptic curves: Introduction

-{\bf B. Cuntz-Krieger algebras (\cite{CuKr1}).} ~Let $A$ be a two-by-two matrix with the non-negative integer entries $a_{ij}$, such that every row and every column of $A$ is non-zero.
-The two-dimensional {\it Cuntz-Krieger algebra} ${\cal O}_A$ is a $C^*$-algebra of bounded linear operators on a Hilbert space ${\cal H}$, which is generated by the partial isometries $s_1$ and $s_2$, and relations:
+Let $A$ be a two-by-two matrix with non-negative integer entries $a_{ij}$, such that every row and every column of $A$ is non-zero.
+The two-dimensional {\it Cuntz-Krieger algebra} $\mathcal{O}_A$ is a $C^*$-algebra of bounded linear operators on a Hilbert space $\mathcal{H}$ generated by the partial isometries $s_1$ and $s_2$, and relations: